ejhammond/react-responsive-system/README.md

 export const { ScreenClassProvider, useResponsiveValue } = createResponsiveSystem({
   breakpoints,
-  defaultScreenClass: 'lg',
 });
 ```

 Let's break this down a little bit.

 We're calling `createResponsiveSystem` with our own custom breakpoints, and we get back a `ScreenClassProvider` (keeps track of the current screen class), and a hook called `useResponsiveValue` (creates a value that changes based on the screen class).
-We also provided a `defaultScreenClass` so that Responsive System knows which screen class to use when it can't find a `window` to measure (e.g. during SSR or headless testing).
-We immediately export everything so that we can import it across our app.
+Then, we export everything so that we can import it across our app.

 ### 3. Render the ScreenClassProvider near the root of your app